 Instructor, if not board-certified; assistant professor if board certified and at least one year of experience as a hospitalist.

-65 nights as a night hospitalist, with at least 20 nights working with house staff.
+Works nights as a hospitalist, with some nights working with house staff.

 Help lead an ultrasound-guided procedure service, including weekends.